nespinoza/lcogtDD/README.md

    Note this will override the userdata.dat proposals, in order to preserve back-compatibility.

+4. Optional: you can also add the data folder in which the data will be stored.
+If you want to store the data of proposal MyProp-001 in "/home/myuser/myLCOGTdata", just do:

+       python download_data.py -sdate 2016-04-01 -proposalID "MyProp-001" --datafolder "/home/myuser/myLCOGTdata"

+   Note this will override the datafolder in userdata.dat, in order to preserve back-compatibility.

 Note that the code checks if a given frame is already downloaded.
 If it is on the system, then the frame is not downloaded.